NURS FPX 9903 Assessment 4 Reflection

 Reflection of Data Analysis

-This negative slope is in line with the project’s goal of enhancing patients’ safety through the improved communication brought by the SBAR tool.
-For the serious fall-related injury in the form of the G-chart, a majority of the figure’s data points lie within the control limits; however, some points considered outliers presented concerns that still need follow-up examination and constant monitoring (Chen et al., 2022).
+This negative slope aligns with the project’s goal of enhancing patients’ safety through the improved communication brought by the SBAR tool.
+For the fall-related severe injury in the form of the G-chart, most of the figure’s data points lie within the control limits; however, some points considered outliers presented concerns that still need follow-up examination and constant monitoring (Chen et al., 2022).

 Reflection of Draft of Final Doctoral Project

 The use of the SBAR tool in the conceptualization and structuring of handoffs served as one of the significant interventions.
-Competent staff education with the incorporation of SBAR in the EMR significantly supported the use of a standardized method for handoffs during shift transfer, improving inter-shift communication (Coolen et al., 2020).
+Competent staff education with the incorporation of SBAR in the EMR significantly supported using a standardized method for handoffs during shift transfer, improving inter-shift communication (Coolen et al., 2020).
+Some positive results were seen in the incidences of successful SBAR handoffs and fewer adverse events in the hospital.
+These changes were identified as PB, where specific positive findings of the intervention included achieving better compliance with SBAR and reducing the fall rate.

 Reflection on Collaboration and Other Related Work